Tropix126/fluent-svelte/src/routes/docs/components/progressring.md

 <ProgressRing value={50} />
 ```

-ProgressRings have two primary states - indeterminate and determinate.
+ProgressRings have two primary states - *determinate* and *indeterminate*.

 A ProgressRing is indeterminate under the following conditions:
 - No `value` is provided.
 - A `value` is passed in, but it is `undefined`, `null`, or `NaN`.

+A determinate ProgressRing displays a completion percentage by filling the ring gradually, while an indeterminate ProgressRing plays a looping spinner animation.

 ### Size